opendaylight/bgpcep/docs/pcep/pcep-user-guide-path-computation.rst

     232 │ Failure  │  80 │ 0.14.0          │ bgp-topology-provider

-Then restart the bundle if status is *Failure*
+Then restart the bundle if status is *Failure* or if log mention that the LinkstateGrpahBuilder() is unable to start due to karaf problem i.e. this error message *Karaf failed to provide Graph Provider.
+Please, restart the bgp-topology-provider bundle*

 .. code-block:: console